ACT Take Back

 July – October 2024

-Crisis, a UK-wide charity helping people out of homelessness, is running a trial within two of its shops in London, Peckham and Elephant and Castle.
-Leaflets will be given to all customers, and shop volunteers will be trained to offer additional information to those donating clothing.
-This will include specific instructions on how to sort donations into clothes that can be worn again and those that are worn out.
-Clothes pre-sorted by customers will be placed into two collection boxes in the shops’ staff rooms.
-The clothes will then be sorted by staff and data collected on how the customers got on with separating their clothes.
-All clothes donated will be resold by Crisis or sent for recycling.
+Crisis, a UK-wide charity helping people out of homelessness, ran a trial within two of its shops in London, Peckham and Elephant and Castle.
+Leaflets were given to all customers, and shop volunteers were trained to offer additional information to those donating clothing.
+This included specific instructions on how to sort donations into clothes that can be worn again and those that are worn out.
+Clothes pre-sorted by customers were placed into two collection boxes in the shops’ staff rooms.
+The clothes were sorted by staff and data collected on how the customers got on with separating their clothes.
+All clothes donated were resold by Crisis or sent for recycling.

 Postal collection trial